Gluten-free strawberry shortcake pancakes

 Since I won’t be able to see either of my mothers this Sunday, I decided to bring them a virtual Mother’s Day brunch right here on ADC.
 Because brunch is the quintessential Mother’s Day tradition, right?
 And as you can see, I opted to make pancakes.

-Although pancakes are a rare treasure in my household, after discovering this little recipe using buckwheat flour and dates, I think I might proclaim every Sunday morning Pancake Day.
+Although pancakes are a rare treasure in my household, after discovering a recipe using buckwheat flour and dates, I think I might proclaim every Sunday morning Pancake Day.

 These pancakes are just like the thick, fluffy kind you’d be served in a restaurant.
 I’ve never been to a restaurant that takes it to this level though—with four layers of thick, gluten-free and vegan pancakes, coconut whipped cream and sliced strawberries.
 It’s like eating dessert for breakfast, but in a healthy way!
 I’d serve these with maple syrup for an extra sweet treat.